- Performing Arts

 The biggest draw for tourists and residents?
 The John F. Kennedy Center for the Performing Arts, the Potomac River-side performing arts center is a living memorial dedicated to President John F. Kennedy, known for his promotion of culture.
 World-class music, dance and drama performances take place here nearly every day of the year on nine stages.
 The Millennium Stage hosts free shows nightly at 6 p.m., too.

-Other landmarks include The U.S. Department of State, where the art- and antique-loaded Diplomatic Reception rooms can be toured by appointment.
+Other landmarks include the U.S. Department of State, where the art- and antique-loaded Diplomatic Reception rooms can be toured by appointment.
 Look for Chippendale furniture and rare landscape paintings.
 The IMF and World Bank make their homes here too, and lend an international vibe to the whole zone.
 The Watergate building, site of the 1972 Democratic National Committee break-in that ignited a scandal, still holds apartments and a recently rehabbed hotel with a fab rooftop bar.

 Foggy Bottom also holds the southernmost end of Rock Creek Park, DC’s 2,100 acre greenspace.
 Pick up biking and running trails near the Kennedy Center for riverside views and nature-viewing ops.

 Restaurants and bars thrive here, too, many serving George Washington University, where the urban campus takes up several blocks.
 Try Tonic at Quigley’s Pharmacy for brews and tater tots with the undergrads or Founding Farmers restaurant for hearty farm-to-plate fare in a mod, buzzy space.
-In the West End, upmarket restaurants include The Blue Duck Tavern for elegant seasonal American fare like local oysters, wood-fired vegetables and duck.
+In the West End, upmarket restaurants include the Michelin-starred Blue Duck Tavern for elegant seasonal American fare like local oysters, wood-fired vegetables and duck.